cube2222/octosql/README.md

 Function documentation:

 ## Architecture
-An OctoSQL invocation gets work done in multiple stages.
+An OctoSQL invocation gets processed in multiple stages.

 ### SQL AST
 First, the SQL query gets parsed into an abstract syntax tree.
 This stage only rules out syntax errors.